Laxmikant Parsekar

 Laxmikant Yashwant Parsekar (born 4 July 1956) is an Indian politician who served as the tenth Chief Minister of Goa from 2014 to 2017.
-He was the member of the Goa Legislative Assembly from Mandrem constituency, and he belonged to the Bharatiya Janata Party.
-He is currently an Independent politician.
+He was the member of the Goa Legislative Assembly, representing the Mandrem constituency from 2002 to 2017.
+A former member of the Bharatiya Janata Party, he is currently an Independent politician.

 He was appointed the Chief Minister of Goa on 8 November 2014, replacing Manohar Parrikar.
 During the Goa Assembly Election in 2017, he lost from his seat of Mandrem.
 He resigned on 11 March 2017.

 Early life and education

-Laxmikant Parsekar was born on 4 July 1956 in the village of Arambol (regionally called Harmal), Pernem taluka of Goa.
-He has done his M.Sc (1980) and B.Ed (1981) from Centre of Post Graduate Instruction & Research, Panaji, Goa, (then Bombay University).
+Laxmikant Parsekar was born on 4 July 1956 in the village of Arambol, Portuguese Goa.
+He has completed his M.Sc (1980) and B.Ed (1981) from Centre of Post Graduate Instruction & Research, Panaji, Goa, (then Bombay University).
 He was the principal of Harmal Panchakroshi Secondary School, Harmal, Goa.

 Political career

 He served as Goa's Minister of Health before becoming Chief Minister and has a strong connection to the Rashtriya Swayamsevak Sangh.